SSH Connection Management

 Authentication methods

-NyaTerm supports two common SSH authentication methods:
+NyaTerm supports three SSH authentication methods:

 - Password